pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 ## Fetch history

-##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal.
+Requires Message Persistence enabled in Admin Portal.

 Fetch historical messages from one or more channels.
-Use `IncludeMessageActions` to include message actions.
+Use IncludeMessageActions to include message actions.

-Ordering and ranges:
+Ordering and range:
-- Only `start`: returns messages older than the `start` timetoken.
+- start only: messages older than start timetoken.
-- Only `end`: returns messages from that `end` timetoken and newer.
+- end only: messages from end timetoken and newer.
-- Both `start` and `end`: returns messages in that range (inclusive of `end`).
+- start and end: messages between them (end inclusive).

 Limits:
 - Single channel: up to 100 messages.
 - Multiple channels (up to 500): up to 25 per channel.
-- With `IncludeMessageActions=true`: limited to one channel and 25 messages.
+- IncludeMessageActions = true: one channel, max 25 messages.
-- Page with iterative calls using the `start` timetoken.
-Truncated responses include a `more` property.
+- Page results by iterating with updated start.

 ### Method(s)